anujdube12/Website/README.md

 # Website - [fayas.me](https://fayas.me)

-Personal website of Fayas Noushad
+This ia a Personal website repository of Fayas Noushad, where you can get academic background , projects and contact info.